jjhoncv/ajk-ui-components/packages/core/README.md

 # @ajk-ui/core

-Core utilities and types for ajk-ui components library.
+Core utilities and types for the AJK UI Components library.

 ## Installation